-Responsibilities 91 Annex 2: Evidence Reviews on Civil Society Engagement and Development Effectiveness 9 A. World Bank Reviews of Evidence 9 B. WBG-Independent Evaluation Group (IEG) Literature Review and Case Studies 9 C. GPSA Review of Outcomes in Projects Supported by It 9 D. The PTF's Review of Evidence on Social Accountability and Civil Society Engagement 9 E. Illustrations of the High Rates of Return from Investing in Civil Society-Led 9 Accountability 9 References 9 94 95 96 96 Annex 3: Stocktaking of Citizen, Stakeholder, and CSO Engagement in Investment Financing Projects Funded by the World Bank.
+Responsibilities 91 Annex 2: Evidence Reviews on Civil Society Engagement and Development Effectiveness A. World Bank Reviews of Evidence 94 96 nt96 Annex 3: Stocktaking of Citizen, Stakeholder, and CSO Engagement in Investment Financing Projects Funded by the World Bank.
 A. Citizen (CE), Stakeholder (SE), and CSO Engagement Policies in the World Bank Group B. Current Levels of CE, SE, and CSE: Knowns and Unknowns.
-C. Conclusions and Areas for Action 01 02 Annex 4: IDA Commitments and Achievements in Engaging Citizens and CSOs1A.
-IDA Commitments over Time (2010-2022)1B.
-IDA20 Commitments12C.
-Challenges and Suggested Actions12Appendix to Annex 4: PTF Comments on the IDA20 Draft Deputies' Report and12IDA Team Responses, December 8, 202112 18 20 21 Annex 5: Third-Party Monitoring (TPM) in the IDA and Bank.
-12 A. Third-Party Monitoring in IDA/Bank-Financed Projects.
-12 B. Conceptual and Policy Framework for TPM 12 References 13 28 29 Annex 6: Review of a Curated Set of CSO Funding Mechanisms Used by Donors 33 Annex 7: Review of OECD-DAC Data on 2017-2021 CSO Commitments 13 A. Overview 13 B. Implementation by NGOs and CSOs 14 C. Implementation by Developing Country-Based NGOs and Civil Society 14 D. Unearmarked Funds Available to Developing Country-Based CSOs and NGOs 14 39 40 42
+C. Conclusions and Areas for Action.
+101 Annex 4: IDA Commitments and Achievements in Engaging Citizens and CSOs A. IDA Commitments over Time (2010-2022) B. IDA20 Commitments.
+C. Challenges and Suggested Actions Appendix to Annex 4: PTF Comments on the IDA20 Draft Deputies' Report and IDA Team Responses, December 8, 2021 120 Annex 5: Third-Party Monitoring (TPM) in the IDA and Bank.
+A. Third-Party Monitoring in IDA/Bank-Financed Projects.
+B. Conceptual and Policy Framework for TPM.
+References 128 Annex 6: Review of a Curated Set of CSO Funding Mechanisms Used by Donors A. CSO Funding Facility/Mechanism in Trust Funds Hosted by the World Bank B. Examples of Subgranting Facilities by the EU, UK FCDO, US State Dept, and JSDF.
+133 Annex 7: Review of OECD-DAC Data on 2017-2021 CSO Commitments A. Overview B. Implementation by NGOs and CSOs C. Implementation by Developing Country-Based NGOs and Civil Society D. Unearmarked Funds Available to Developing Country-Based CSOs and NGOs 139 14C